 (9) Public participation plans.
+For Ecology-conducted and Ecology-supervised remedial actions, except emergency remedial actions, Ecology will ensure that a public participation plan is developed and implemented.

-(a) Scope.
-The public participation plans required by this section are intended to encourage a coordinated and effective public involvement tailored to the public's needs at a particular facility.
-The scope of a plan shall be commensurate with the nature of the proposed remedial actions; the level of public concern; and the risks posed by the facility.
+(a) Purpose and scope.
+A public participation plan is intended to encourage a coordinated and effective public involvement tailored to the public's needs at a site, and facilitate equitable participation by the public.
+The scope of the plan must be commensurate with:

+(i) The threats posed by the site to human health and the environment, including vulnerable populations and overburdened communities;

+(ii) The level of public concern regarding the threats; and

+(iii) The nature of the proposed remedial actions to address the threats.

 (b) Early planning encouraged.
-In order to develop an appropriate plan, the department or potentially liable person (if submitting a plan to the department) should engage in an early planning process to assess the public participation needs at the facility.
-This process may include identifying and conferring with individuals, community groups, local governments, tribes, public agencies, or any other organizations that may have an interest in or knowledge of the facility.
+In order to develop an appropriate plan, Ecology or a potentially liable person or prospective purchaser (if submitting a plan to Ecology) should engage in an early planning process to assess the public participation needs at the site.
+This process may include identifying and conferring with individuals, community groups, local governments, non-federally recognized tribes, public agencies, or any other organizations that may have an interest in or knowledge of the site.

-(c) Plan development.
-The department shall develop the plan, or work with the potentially liable person to develop the plan.
+(c) Development.
+Ecology will develop the plan, or work with a potentially liable person or prospective purchaser to develop the plan.

-(i) If a plan already exists for a facility, the department shall consider whether the existing plan is still appropriate or whether the plan should be amended.
-For example, a plan originally developed to address a remedial investigation/feasibility study may need to be amended to address implementation phases.(d) Plans required.
-As part of requiring or conducting a remedial action, except emergency actions, at any site that has been assigned a hazard ranking score, the department shall ensure that a public participation plan is developed and implemented.
-The department may also require the development of a public participation plan as part of an agreed order (see WAC 173-340-530) or consent decree (see WAC 173-340-520) for facilities that have not been assigned a hazard ranking score.
+(i) If a plan already exists for the site, Ecology will consider whether the existing plan is still appropriate or whether the plan should be amended.
+For example, a plan originally developed to address a remedial investigation/feasibility study may need to be amended to address implementation phases.

-(e) If the variables proposed to be modified in a site-specific risk assessment or alternative reasonable maximum exposure scenario may affect the significant public concerns regarding future land uses and exposure scenarios, then the department shall assure appropriate public involvement and comment opportunities will occur as identified in the public participation plan.

-(f) Plan as part of order or decree.
-A potentially liable person will ordinarily be required to submit a proposed public participation plan as part of its request for an agreed order or a consent decree.
-If a plan already exists for the facility, the potentially liable person may either resubmit the existing plan with any proposed amendments or submit an entirely new proposed plan.
-The proposed plan may be revised during the course of discussions or negotiations on the agreed order (see WAC 173-340-530) or consent decree (see WAC 173-340-520).
-The final public participation plan may become part of the agreed order or consent decree.
+(ii) Unless otherwise directed by Ecology, a potentially liable person or prospective purchaser requesting an agreed order under WAC 173-340-530 or a consent decree under WAC 173-340-520 must submit a proposed plan as part of its request.
+If a plan already exists for the site, the potentially liable person or prospective purchaser may either resubmit the existing plan with any proposed amendments or submit an entirely new proposed plan.
+The proposed plan may be revised during the course of discussions on the agreed order or negotiations on the consent decree.
+The final plan may become part of the agreed order or consent decree.

-(g) Contents.
-The public participation plan shall include the following:
+(d) Contents.
+A public participation plan must include the following:

-(i) Applicable public notice requirements and how these will be met, including: When public notice will occur; the length of the comment periods accompanying each notice; the potentially affected vicinity and any other areas to be provided notice, to the extent known.
+(i) Applicable public notice requirements and how these will be met, including:

+(A) When public notice will occur;

+(B) The length of the comment periods accompanying each notice;

+(C) The potentially affected vicinity and any other areas to be provided notice, to the extent known;

 (ii) Information repositories.
 The plan should identify at least one location where the public can review information about the remedial action.
-Multiple locations may be appropriate.
+Multiple locations may be appropriate;

 (iii) Methods of identifying the public's concerns.
-Such methods may include: Interviews; questionnaires; meetings; contacts with community groups or other organizations that have an interest in the site; establishing citizen advisory groups for sites; or obtaining advice from the appropriate regional citizens' advisory committee.
+Such methods may include interviews, questionnaires, meetings, contacts with community groups or other organizations that have an interest in the site, or establishing citizen advisory groups for sites;

 (iv) Methods of addressing the public's concerns and conveying information to the public.
-These may include any of the methods listed in subsection (6) of this section.
+These may include any of the methods listed in subsection (4) of this section;